-Women like Wright, Miller and Bloomer were strong advocates for women's rights and advanced the equality movement were their brazen dress and strong opinions.
+Women like Wright, Miller, and Bloomer were strong advocates for women's rights and advanced the equality movement with their brazen dress and strong opinions.
 However, the sight of women in pants remained controversial for many, many more years.

-- Susan Molinari, a Congresswoman from New York, caused a stir as recently as 1990 when she became the first woman to wear pants on the floor of the House.
-Molinari was giving a speech to the U.S. House of Representatives and she expected what she said to make news.
-Instead, her outfit got all of the headlines.
+- Charlotte T. Reid, a Congresswoman from Illinois, caused a stir in 1969 when she became the first woman to wear pants on the floor of the House.

 - The powerful woman's group, The Committee of 200, an invitation-only group of successful women entrepreneurs, lists among its members the first woman to don pants for a White House event.

 - Katherine Hepburn was the first actress to wear pants in a major motion picture.